Tutorial 10: Storing & Retrieving Data

 Think of it like a log file: one complete JSON record per line.
 (Regular JSON is often one big list: [{...}, {...}, ...].)

-Why it’s used: handles large files smoothly — you can read it line by line without loading everything.
+Why it is used: it handles large files smoothly because you can read it line by line without loading everything.

 Common gotcha: don’t add brackets or commas between lines; each line must be valid JSON on its own.